She became homeless in her 60s. Here's why her story's becoming all-too common in Toronto | CBC News

 Policy solutions from mayoral candidates

-Housing is becoming a prominent political issue not only in Toronto but across the GTA and other Ontario municipalities where the cost of renting or owning a home is also becoming out of reach for many.
+Housing is becoming a prominent political issue not only in Toronto but across the Greater Toronto Area and other Ontario municipalities, where the cost of renting or owning a home is becoming out of reach for many.

 The two most prominent Toronto mayoral candidates in this month's municipal election, incumbent John Tory and challenger Gil Peñalosa, both say they have policy ideas to address the problem.

-In a written statement, Peñalosa says too many seniors are getting evicted thanks to rent increases that outpace the rate of inflation.
-If elected, he says he would double the Tenant Defence Fund, which helps residents oppose rent increases at the Landlord and Tenant Board.
+In a written statement, Peñalosa said too many seniors are getting evicted thanks to rent increases that outpace the rate of inflation.
+If elected, he says he would double the Tenant Defence Fund, which helps residents oppose rent increases at the provincial Landlord and Tenant Board.

 "I will do everything I can to keep seniors in their homes where they have often established a community over decades.
 It is better for the individual, and will ultimately cost the city less to keep seniors, and anyone else, out of the shelter system," Peñalosa said in the statement.